Jan Zilinsky

 -

 Exposure to the Russian Internet Research Agency foreign influence campaign on Twitter in the 2016 US election and its relationship to attitudes and voting behavior.
-2023.
 With Gregory Eady, Tom Paskhalis, Richard Bonneau, Jonathan Nagler and Joshua A. Tucker.
 Nature Communications.
 Published paper (open-access).
-Short summary.
-Coverage: Washington Post, Slow Boring, Nieman Journalism Lab, The Hill TV, Wall Street Journal, The Intercept, Tech Policy Press podcast, Columbia Journalism Review, Other

 -